lhwitherspoon/lhwitherspoon.github.io/index.md

 - Led team to migrate a multi-thousand page legacy site to a new server, upgrading to a newer version of ASP.NET Framework. \

 ### WordPress:
-Installation & setup especially for membership sites.
+Installation, setup and customization with a focus on membership sites.
 - WP Courseware, LearnDash, MemberPress
 - Elementor, GeneratePress
 - Avada